guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 ```

-- Does the code work?
+- Does the code execute without throwing an error?
 Explain your answer.

 <textarea id="ex1" rows="3"
   style="width:100%;